nedpals/lsp.v/README.md

 ## OTHER TODO
-- Transfer structs and enums on `structs.v` to its appropriate designated files.
+~~- Transfer structs and enums on `structs.v` to its appropriate designated files.~~
+- Generalize file structure (Merging small content-files with bigger ones)

 #### 2020 Ned Palacios